-A current limitation allows the transmitter to drive

-any capacitive load and protects against short circuit to the battery voltage.
+A current limitation allows the transmitter to drive any capacitive load and protects against short circuit to the battery voltage.
 An overtemperature protection shuts the driver down when the junction temperature exceeds 150°C (typ).
-Once shut down by the overtemperature protection, the driver can be switched on again :

-- if the junction temperature has decreased below the threshold,

-- and by applying an off/on command, coming either from the demodulator in configurations A and B or directly applied on the input Tx in configuration C (see pin K status in table 1 page 9).
+After shutdown by the overtemperature protection, the driver can be switched on again if the junction temperature has decreased below the threshold and by applying an off/on command, coming from the demodulator in configurations A and B, or directly applied on the input Tx in configuration C (see Table 4).

-The electromagnetic emission is reduced thanks to the voltage slew rate control (5V/ μ s typ.).
+The electromagnetic emission is reduced because of the voltage slew rate control (5V/ μ s typ.).

-Figure 5 : ISO 9141 interface
+Figure 5.
+ISO 9141 Interface